-Depending on the location of your center, we enroll children between the ages of six weeks up through pre-kindergarten aged children.
-The enrollment process is open yearround and is based on available space in each classroom and location.
+We enroll children between the ages of six weeks up through pre-kindergarten aged children.
+The enrollment process is open year- round and is based on available space in each classroom.

 We reserve the right to deny access to and service at our facilities until all required enrollment forms are signed and returned to us for processing, and you enter into an enrollment agreement with us.
-Your child's enrollment forms must be completed and an enrollment agreement entered into prior to his or her first day at Rayito de Sol.
+Your child's enrollment forms must be completed, and an enrollment agreement entered into prior to his or her first day at Rayito de Sol.
 Failure to complete all required enrollment paperwork could delay or prevent a child's registration and ability to attend our program.

-Below is a summary of enrollment paperwork that we require.
+Below is a summary of enrollment paperwork that we require at our Chicago (Addison), Illinois location.
 Again, all of this paperwork must be completed, signed and returned to us prior to beginning child care.
-Please be aware that we may require additional paperwork at a particular center due to particular state or local regulations.
+Please be aware that we may require additional paperwork due to particular state or local regulations.

 - Enrollment Application

 - Enrollment Agreement

 - Emergency Card

 - Allergy and Dietary Restriction Form

 - Child Pick-Up Authorization Form

 - Child and Family History Form

 - Health Care Summary

 - Physical examination (by licensed physician)

 - Immunization records (documenting that all age-appropriate immunizations required by the governing state's rules and regulations have been obtained, subject to exceptions only for documented medical reasons or legal exemptions due to parental or guardian beliefs)

+- Birth Certificate